walles/px/README.md

 * Each column should be wide enough to fit its widest value
 * Add a section about installation instructions to this document.
 * Add making-a-release instructions to this document
+* Add a `.travis.yml` config to the project that:
+  * OK: Runs `flake8` on the code
+  * OK: Tests the code on OS X
+  * OK: Tests the code on Linux